-Self-talk is the running commentary and narrative that we all have going through our minds nearly all the time.
-For some of us, though, this voice in our heads is a judgmental tyrant, constantly putting us down, criticizing, worrying, ruminating, and generally making us feel like garbage.
+Self-talk is the running commentary and narrative that we all have going through our minds.
+For some of us, though, this voice in our heads is a judgmental tyrant, constantly putting us down, criticizing, judging, worrying, ruminating, and generally making us feel like garbage.

 We take it for granted that this voice is always playing in our head and we assume that the nature of this voice is simply who we are.

-How you habitually think determines how you habitually feel.
+How we habitually think determines how we habitually feel.

-An obvious sign that you’re relationship with your emotions needs work is if your inner narrator is a jerk.
-If your self-talk is condescending, intolerant, and judgmental of your feelings, what kind of a relationship can you really expect from those feelings?
+An obvious sign that your relationship with your emotions needs work is if your inner narrator is a jerk.
+If your self-talk is condescending, intolerant, and judgmental of your emotions, what kind of a relationship can you really expect from those emotions?

 The key is to realize that no matter what kind of habits of self-talk you’ve built up over the years, with practice, they’re changeable.
 You can learn to be more compassionate and gentle in the way you talk to yourself, and especially, the way you talk to yourself about the way you feel.

-When you’re upset, you need your inner voice to be a friend, not a bully.
+When we’re upset, we need our inner voice to be a friend, not a bully.